 Upon reaching the Central Toronto Community Health Centre, we were welcomed by an additional group of 30 youth from the Centre’s Empower Project and an Elder affiliated with the Native Youth Sexual Health Network, who performed a Smudging ceremony.
 Following this, the various groups of youth interacted over dinner, which included delicious samosas.
 Once everyone’s stomachs were full, we then gathered around a projector for the night’s main feature: the Digital Stories created by youth in the Empower Project.
 Through a combination of art and commentary, ten youth told provocative, brave, and powerful stories about their experiences pertaining to physical, emotional, and sexual health.
 For these youth, the showcasing of these stories seemed to be a cathartic experience; the audience was completely captivated during these presentations–one could hear a pin drop!

-Prior to leaving, everyone was given the opportunity to make their own customized button, and a plethora of sexual health resources we available!
+Prior to leaving, everyone was given the opportunity to make their own customized button, create poetry that responded to the night’s activities, and grab a plethora of sexual health resources that were available!
 The night concluded with the conference’s organizing committee staging a flash mob to Olivia Newton-John’s “Let’s Get Physical.”